azizulhakim6817/javascript-project-vanilla.js-core.js/readme.md

 const elements = document.getElementsByClassName('myClass');
 querySelector / querySelectorAll
-Selects elements using CSS selectors.

-querySelector → returns the first matched element.

-querySelectorAll → returns all matched elements as a NodeList.
+Selects elements using CSS selectors. querySelector → returns the first matched element. querySelectorAll → returns all matched elements as a NodeList.

 Example:
-const element = document.querySelector('.myClass');
+const element = document.querySelector('.myClass'); // first match
-const elements = document.querySelectorAll('.myClass');
+const elements = document.querySelectorAll('.myClass'); // all matches

-## 2. How do you create and insert a new element into the DOM?
-Use document.createElement() to create a new element.
+2. How to create and insert a new element into the DOM Use document.createElement() to create a new element.

 Insert it using appendChild() or insertBefore().

 Example: